computational-metabolomics/metabolomicsWorkbenchR/README.md

 ```

 ## Introduction
 This package enables access to the Metabolomics Workbench API (MWA) using a simple query interface.
-For example, the 'study' context can be queried using the 'study_title' input to search the database for all studies with the keyword 'Disease' in the title and return a study:
+For example, the 'study' context can be queried using the 'study_title' input to search the database for all studies with the keyword 'Diabetes' in the title and return a summary:

 ```{r}
 library(metabolomicsWorkBench)